-1985 Joined Advent International as Managing Partner.
+1985 joined Advent International as Managing Partner and held that position until 2019.
+Since 2020 Managing Director at Exeter Capital, a private equity firm focused on investing in consumer-facing businesses.
 Serves as a Director of Advent International Corp (since 2002) and wTe Corporation (since 1989).